haritha-j/sinhala-song-search/lessons/Lesson2_Searching.md

 ## Part 1: Necklaces!
 (Term Query)
-Let’s start by using a term query to search for products by their name.
+Let’s start by using a term query to search for songs by their name.

 ### Where are the docs?
 https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-term-query.html